NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 2. Labia majora- It is a fleshy fold that surrounds the vaginal opening.

 They are paired structures that contain glandular tissues and variable fats.
 Each glandular tissue contains 15-20 mammary lobes containing alveoli that secrete milk.
-Mammary ducts join to form mammary ampulla.
+Mammary ducts join to form the mammary ampulla.

 Gametogenesis is of two types: